biomedicalinformaticsgroup/Sargasso/docs/pipeline.rst

 Efficiency
 ----------

-In order that the *species-separator* pipeline operates efficiently, multiple cores can be used wherever possible.
+In order that the *Sargasso* pipeline operates efficiently, multiple cores can be used wherever possible.
 Both the ``STAR`` read aligner and the ``sambamba`` alignment processing tool are multi-threaded, and multiple cores are used during species assignment by splitting the input alignment files in chunks and executing filtering in parallel.

 The number of cores available at all stages of the pipeline is specified by the ``--num-threads`` command-line option to the ``species_separator`` script.